 Then Perry spoke.
 He began by complaining about his indictment.
 Getting to the problem on the border, he managed to ignore everything the earlier panel said.
 Whereas Lowry and Conway emphasized that the phrase “secure the border” has become meaningless, Perry repeated it over and over again, creating variations like “comprehensive border enforcement” (without giving any details) and how we need to “secure the border by every means necessarily” [sic].

-note, the new “presidential” Perry also used the word “strategical” instead of “strategic.”
+(On the sic note, the new “presidential” Perry also used the word “strategical” instead of “strategic.”
 It’s technically a word, but a number of people in the audience cringed when he used it, perhaps because of its similarity to the notorious Bushism “strategery.”)

 Perry added that talk about comprehensive immigration reform is “pointless” without border security (again!), thus ignoring that he himself had been promoting “comprehensive immigration reform” for the last decade.

 The rest of Perry’s speech was devoted to touting wars in Iraq and Syria.
 As VDARE.com does not focus on foreign policy (like me), I will not bother to analyze what he had to say.
 But I am sure Bill Kristol was delighted.

 What should we make of this?
 In an ideal world, Heritage and Lowry would not be kowtowing to Perry.
 However, in an ideal world, John Derbyshire would still be at National Review—in fact, John O’Sullivan, parricidally undermined by his protégé Lowry, would still be Editor of National Review—and Jason Richwine would still be at Heritage.